icebob/moleculer-java-site/docs/actions.md

 ```

 {% note info Do not block %}
-The `waitFor` a blocking operation,
+The `waitFor` is a blocking operation (temporarily pauses the running Thread),
 do not use this method unless it is absolutely necessary for something
 (eg. for testing).
 Preferably `then` and `catchError` non-blocking methods should be used.